 UF Health has experienced tremendous growth.
-Total revenue for the system grew from $2.6 billion to $3.8 billion over the past eight years, an increase of 44 percent.
-Clinical revenue accounted for more than 80 percent of the total.
-National Institutes of Health funding increased from $54 million to $155 million, a 287 percent increase at a time when the NIH budget was fairly flat.
-And, for the first time in its 61-year history, the College of Medicine’s annual research awards from the NIH eclipsed $100 million in 2017.
-Research growth has contributed to a rise in stature for our health colleges and for our teaching hospitals.
-UF Health attributes the growth to our balanced research portfolio and the university’s efforts to recruit and retain the best and the brightest in their fields.
+Total revenue for the academic health center grew from $2.7 billion to $4.7 billion over the past decade, an increase of 76%.
+Clinical revenue accounted for 80% of the total.
+Research growth has contributed to a rise in stature for our health colleges and for our teaching hospitals, with research awards totaling $425.5 million in FY20.
+UF Health attributes the continued growth to our balanced research portfolio and the university’s efforts to recruit and retain the best and the brightest in their fields.

 At UF Health Jacksonville, exponential growth has occurred across North Florida.
-The number of UF Health Jacksonville primary care practices in Florida and Southeast Georgia increased by 83 percent in less than a decade.
-The Center for Health Equity and Quality Research was established in 2008 as a collaboration with the Duval County Health Department to support research and education on health disparities, health equity and quality of health care, and continues its mission today.
-Facility growth continues in Jacksonville: The UF Health North medical office building opened in 2015, followed by UF Health North Hospital in 2017.
-The same year, the health system expanded rehabilitation services on Jacksonville’s Southside to a new, highly advanced 10,000-square-foot facility.
-And in 2018, the Jacksonville Aging Studies Center, or JAX-ASCENT, opened as a dedicated space for conducting NIH-sponsored clinical and behavioral translational research on aging.
-The UF Health Wildlight medical office building will open in late 2019 as part of the new Wildlight master-planned community.
+UF Health has 35 primary care and pediatric practices throughout Northeast Florida and Southeast Georgia.
+Facility expansion continues in Jacksonville: The UF Health North medical office building opened in 2015, followed by UF Health North in 2017.
+That same year, the health system expanded rehabilitation services on Jacksonville’s Southside to a new, highly advanced 10,000-square-foot facility.
+In 2018, the Jacksonville Aging Studies Center, or JAX-ASCENT, opened as a dedicated space for conducting NIH-sponsored clinical and behavioral translational research on aging.
+The UF Health Wildlight medical office building opened in 2019, followed by a wellness center in 2020 that houses UF Health rehabilitation services and a YMCA.
+The two facilities are part of the Wildlight master-planned community in Nassau County.

-Affiliated with UF Health, the Malcom Randall Veterans Affairs Medical Center, or VAMC, serves as a training ground for students at the colleges of Medicine, Nursing, Pharmacy, Dentistry and Public Health and Health Professions.
-As well, faculty from the colleges of Medicine and Nursing who practice there are growing the body of knowledge that leads to improvements in health care and wellness for military service members, veterans and their families.
+Affiliated with UF Health, the Malcom Randall Veterans Affairs Medical Center, or VAMC, serves as a training ground for students at the colleges of Medicine, Nursing, Pharmacy, Dentistry and Public Health and Health Professions in Gainesville.
+Faculty from the colleges of Medicine and Nursing who practice there also are growing the body of knowledge that leads to improvements in health care and wellness for military service members, veterans and their families.